w3f/polkadot-wiki/docs/learn/learn-governance.md

 public).

 Adaptive Quorum Biasing creates three tallying mechanisms: majority carry, super-majority approve, and super-majority against.
-They all equate to a simple majority-carry system at 100% turnout, and their selection depends on which entity proposed the proposal and whether all Council members voted yes (in the case of Council Referenda).
+They all equate to a simple majority-carry system at 100% turnout.
+Their selection depends on which entity proposed the proposal and whether all Council members voted yes (in the case of Council Referenda).

 |          **Entity**          |                   **Metric**                   |
 | :--------------------------: | :--------------------------------------------: |